jhonboy121/netaccess/README.md

 # Netaccess
-A fast and robust CLI (command line interface) application written in [Rust](https://www.rust-lang.org) to manage internet access without all the hassle with <https://netaccess.iitm.ac.in>.
-This application is even capable of monitoring and auto authorizing your system's IP address.
-Note that this application is intended for use by students at IIT Madras alone, and will not work for anyone else.
+A fast, robust and interactive CLI (command line interface) application written in [Rust](https://www.rust-lang.org) to manage internet access without all the hassle with <https://netaccess.iitm.ac.in>.
+This application has the additional capability of monitoring and auto authorizing your system's IP address.

 ## Installation